CGCookie/retopoflow/docs/_site/issue_template.md

 **PLEASE READ THE FOLLOWING AND USE THE TEMPLATE TO POST YOUR ISSUE**

-*Questions not directly related to the RetopoFlow project are considered general and should be posted elsewhere (e.g. git, blender, python, etc).*
+*Questions not directly related to the Retopoflow project are considered general and should be posted elsewhere (e.g. git, blender, python, etc).*

 **Before raising the issue, please check the following first:**